bigwheel/monorepo-gatekeeper/README.md

 Another improvement is image build.
 Original is [Docker Action](https://docs.github.com/en/actions/creating-actions/about-custom-actions).
 Therefore, docker image build needed before execution.
 This action is Composite Action.
 Then no need to build anything.

+## Summarized Status vs Merge Gatekeeper

+Summarized Status Pros:

+- less running time (= less cost)
+- Re-evaluate status automatically when you re-run failed job

+Merge Gatekeeper Pros:

+- Simple workflow definition
+- No need to edit every time you add a workflow
+- Gatekeeper workflow and subjest workflows are more isolated

+# Designer's memo

+If github changes check_run / check_suite event behaviors, this actions can be writtern more simply.